 Many different nutrients can affect sugar cravings.
 For example, magnesium is used in the regulation of glucose, insulin, and the neurotransmitter dopamine; a deficiency can result in some pretty serious sugar cravings, especially for chocolate.
 Zinc is another one needed for your body to properly utilize insulin and glucose and a deficiency can also contribute to sugar cravings.
 Although eating whole foods is undoubtedly the very best way to get your vitamins and minerals, taking a high quality multi-vitamin / multi-mineral supplement can be a good way to fill nutrient gaps.

 However, we feel strongly that unless you are going to take high-quality supplements, it is best to not take any.
-Learn more about what to look for in a multi-vitamin HERE.

 3. Take a Phytonutrient “Booster”